chetan25/server-side-react/README.md

 - Since node does not understand the JSX syntax we need to set up some tooling.
 - We will use webpack + babel to solve this.
 - We will run webpack on our server entry code and then run that.
+- Server side code by default will only ship HTML and to use JS , we need to setup React an let it handle the events.
+- To do this we will generate two bundle, one for BE and one for client.

+*** Note ***
+Make sure the HTML generated from Server is same as Client

+#### Render flow
+- App rendered by server into some element.
+This is just a skeleton, minus the handlers.
+- This rendered app is sent to user browser and browser renders the HTML and loads the client side bundle.
+- Client side bundle boots up.
+- We then render the react app a second time into same element.
+- When we render the React app on client side, React compares the new html with what already exists in that element.
+This process is called hydration.
+- React takes over the existing rendered app, binds event handlers, etc

+#### Routing
+- Express will pass all route request to React router to manage.
+- Express will always respond with 'index.html' that will boot react and than React router will decide what to load.
+- BrowserRouter looks at the URL in browser address bar and then renders the route.
+- BrowserRouter won't work in server side.
+- We would use the StaticRouter in the Server.
+- StaticRouter is used for SSR.
 -

+#### Local development
+- `npm run dev:build-server` to compile the server code
+- `npm run dev:server` to run the server
+- `npm run dev:build-client` for the client bundle
+- Or run `npm run dev` to run the above commands in parallel.